NightlyNexus/blog.nightlynexus.com/_posts/2019-02-18-where-did-my-responsebody-data-go.md

 ---
 layout:     post
-title:      Where did my ResponseBody data go?
+title:      Where Did My ResponseBody Data Go?
 date:       2019-02-18 14:00:00
 summary:    The case of lost bytes in a Retrofit Converter.
 categories: Android